 We also had a total of \$58.0 million of purchase commitments payable that were not recorded as liabilities on our consolidated balance sheet as of December 31, 2024.
-On April 1, 2025, the Google Cloud Platform ("GCP") commitment was amended, resulting in a reduction of the total GCP commitment amount from \$22.0 million to \$10.9 million, or approximately 50.5% of the total GCP commitment amount.
+On April 1, 2025, the Google Cloud Platform ("GCP") commitment was amended, resulting in a reduction of approximately 50.5% of the total GCP commitment amount.
 In connection with the amendment, the Company will incur a fee of \$1.2 million payable by May 1, 2025.
-This amendment qualifies as a subsequent event (see Note 25 - Subsequent Events).